AirnodeVerifier

 How it works

-3. If the signer matches the provided airnode address, and the data hasn't been submitted before (replay protection), the data is forwarded to the callback contract.
+- If the signer matches the provided Airnode address and this exact callback delivery has not succeeded before, the data is forwarded to the callback contract.

 Function